TobiasRisom/1BitObraDinnStyleDitheringShader/README.md

 **Obra Dinn Scene** - A 3D "museum" environment where the player can walk around and look at different setups and see how they interact with the shader, such as objects in- and out of shadow.

-**GreyScaleDemoScene** - A simple scene showing a greyscale texture.
+**GreyScaleDemoScene** - A simple demo scene showing a greyscale texture.
 Vizualizes the dither effect.

 ### Installation
 Clone the repository to your device, and open it with Unity.